nathan-alden-sr/windows-10-tracking/README.md

 * Manages `HOSTS` file entries for numerous Microsoft tracking servers
 * Manages OneDrive

-# How to use the script
+# How to use the scripts

-The script consists of several cmdlets, each of which performs a distinct duty with regards to Windows 10 tracking.
-The script itself is also a cmdlet.
-The script supports the `-Verbose` flag.
+The `windows-10-tracking.ps1` script dot-sources and calls individual cmdlet scripts, each of which perform a distinct duty with regards to Windows 10 tracking.
+All scripts support the `-Verbose` flag.

 * Enable tracking: `.\windows-10-tracking.ps1 EnableTracking`
 * Disable tracking: `.\windows-10-tracking.ps1 DisableTracking`
 * Disable tracking and deletes offending Windows services: `.\windows-10-tracking.ps1 DisableTrackingAndDeleteServices`

 The list of blocked hosts is managed in a file separate from the scripts.

-Feel free to modify the script if you'd like to control how the individual cmdlets are called.

 # Disclaimer